 - Removal of wax using the microsuction equipment

-- Post procedure assessment to ensure all wax is cleared and a healthy ear is observed
+- Post-procedure assessment to ensure all wax is cleared and a healthy ear is observed

 - Short scan test of hearing to assess hearing health

 The actual process is simple enough, using either a microscope or loupes (glasses with microscope lenses attached) the professional will look through a specula into your ear.
 They will then use a specialist microsuction tool to suck the wax out.
-It can be a little loud, especially when the canula sucks a bit of wax through it or if a bit of wax gets stuck on the tip of it (think about what a blocked hoover sounds like, same sort of thing).
-All in all though the procedure is comfortable and is normally over in a few minutes.
+It can be a little loud, especially when the canula sucks a bit of wax through it or if a bit of wax gets stuck on the tip of it (think about what a blocked hoover sounds like, the same sort of thing).
+All in all, though the procedure is comfortable and is normally over in a few minutes.